Frequently Asked Questions

 Public health inspectors inspect restaurant type facilities for compliance with The Food Safety Regulations and supporting standards focusing on the types of infractions that directly or indirectly cause of food-borne illnesses.

-It is important to understand that when infractions are found in restaurant type facilities operating with a valid licence, it does not mean that the food prepared within the facility is not safe to eat.
+It is important to understand that when infractions are found in facilities operating with a valid licence, it does not mean that the food prepared within the facility is not safe to eat.

-How often are restaurants type facilities inspected?
+How often are restaurants type facilities and slaughter plants inspected?

 During a routine inspection, public health inspectors assess the number and type of infractions; the infractions are weighted to determine when the next inspection will take place.
 Depending on the infractions identified during the inspection, some re-inspections take place within days whereas in other instances, the re-inspection may not take place for several months.
 If necessary, public health inspectors will use various enforcement methods to gain compliance.